-This course examines the theology of family, along with issues of family health and development.
-The course provides a substantive understanding of the major theories of systems functioning and system change and the applied family therapy approaches evolving from each orientation.
-(Prerequisite: MFPSY 5514)
+This course examines conceptual, theoretical, and theological issues related to family, along with issues of family health and development.
+The course provides a substantive understanding of the major theories of systems function and change and the applied family therapy approaches evolving from each orientation.
+(Prerequisite: MFPSY5514)